 The saliva test, legally known as the oral fluid test, is used to detect THC.
 That means if the CBD you consumed has THC in it, and the amount of THC in your blood is 2 ng+, you will face the appropriate legal penalties.
 You should be careful about consuming CBD dominant cannabis, as many of these products still contain THC.
 Assuming no THC was found, and you weren’t found to be driving recklessly, you may well avoid any legal penalties.

 There’s a lot of uncertainty around the legalization of cannabis, so it’s impossible to predict what might happen were you to drive on CBD and get stopped by an officer.
 For the time being, it’s probably best to avoid driving on CBD.
-That said, should you face legal consequences for driving on CBD, get a Winnipeg DUI attorney immediately; we can help your case in these murky legal waters.
+That said, should you face legal consequences for driving on CBD, get a Winnipeg drug DUI lawyer immediately; we can help your case in these murky legal waters.